Runtime Reference#

 - Return type:

-Warp 2D array multiplication is built on NVIDIA’s CUTLASS library, which enables fast matrix multiplication of large arrays on the GPU.
+Matrix multiplication is built on NVIDIA’s CUTLASS library, which enables fast matrix multiplication of large arrays on the GPU.

-If no GPU is detected, matrix multiplication falls back to Numpy’s implementation on the CPU.
+If no GPU is detected, matrix multiplication falls back to NumPy’s implementation on the CPU.

 tape = wp.Tape()